 This is the first sign of hope that God gives us in the Bible.
 Adam and Eve have just rebelled against God, and sin is now introduced into the world and humankind.
 God curses Satan for it.
 “Your seed” refers to Satan and unbelievers who are called the devil’s children in John 8:44.
 “Her seed” refers to Christ, a descendent of Eve through the virgin Mary and includes believers in Christ.
 This first prophecy of a Savior to come says that Satan will strike Jesus’ heel, but Jesus will give the final blow to Satan’s head and destroy him.

-In Genesis 3:13, just prior to this prophecy, God asks Eve what she has done.
+Just prior to this prophecy in Genesis 3:13, God asks Eve what she has done.
 In verse 14, God curses the serpent, and just one verse later in Genesis 3:15, God provides a way for redemption and hope.
 God has never left us without hope, even when reading from one verse to the next in the Bible.
 Through all the suffering that sin has caused in our world, God has always and will continue to, offer a way of hope for those who seek it.

 May God touch your heart this Christmas

 and show you what His Hope feels like.

 Abraham is chosen by God and becomes the patriarch of the nation of Israel.
 His son Isaac marries Rebekah and they have twin sons, Jacob and Esau.
 A family feud develops between the two brothers which lasts for centuries, and it even has a connection to King Herod who attempts to kill the baby Jesus 1700 years later.
 The two brothers follow different paths.
 Jacob is given the birthright, takes the name Israel, and has 12 sons who become the 12 tribes of Israel.
 The other brother Esau becomes angry at God, never repents, and his descendants (the Edomites) become a violent nation that is in perpetual conflict with Israel.